- Scenic and luxurious helicopter ride from Kathmandu to the mountain village of Lukla + from Everest Base Camp to Kathmandu via Lukla

 - Unlimited meals, tea or coffee during the trekking period

-- Unlimited mineral water or hot water during the trekking period
+- Unlimited mineral water or hot water (drinking purpose) during the trekking period

 - International Personal Accident Insurance for the entire duration